 Keri-anne Payne and Cassie Patten led the medal charge in the first ever Olympic Marathon Swimming event in Beijing 2008, with a fantastic silver and bronze respectively.
 Keri-anne went on to compete in London 2012 (4th) and Rio 2016 Olympic Games (7th), before retiring from swimming and presenting the ITV game show The Wave.

-In Marathon Swims, the overall record holder and outright winner of both the 2017 and 2018 events is the amazing Hayley Moore.
-Hayley's 2018 Marathon 10k time of 2:28:53 smashed her own record from the previous year by almost 5 minutes.
-Hayley returns to the London Aquatics Centre in 2019 to defend her title.
+In Marathon Swims, the former overall record holder and outright winner of both the 2017 and 2018 events was the amazing Hayley Moore.

 So, thank you all for your amazing achievements, for being pioneers and ultimately for your inspiration to us all.